 NOAA / Space Weather Prediction Center

 The top graph plots the annual average lead time of K6 Short-Term Warnings.
 Lead time is defined as the time between the warning being issued and when a K6 is measured at the Boulder magnetometer.
 A missed warning, where a K6 is observed but no warning was issued, is counted as a lead time of 0 minutes.
 The middle plot shows the annual average of the Heidke skill score.
 This score ranges from -1 to +1, where all correct warnings give a score of +1, no correct warnings give a score of -1, and no K6 observed or no warnings issued give a score of 0.
-The bottom histogram plots the annual frequency of K6 observed, warning hits, warning misses, and warning false alarms (Boulder, Colorado data).
+The bottom histogram plots the annual frequency of K6 observed, warning hits, warning misses, and warning false alarms.
+Boulder, Colorado observations were used for K6 warnings prior to 2012 and NOAA estimated Kp was used thereafter.
 The K6 warning began in 1999 following the availability of continuous real-time solar wind data from the NASA ACE spacecraft.

 Visually impaired users may contact SWPC for assistance.

 Alerts / Warnings, Space Weather Now, Today's Space Wx, Data and Products, About Us ,